Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Compositor-User-Guide.md

 ## Adding and removing Composition Layers
 To add a new Composition Layer, create a new Texture2D input property in the [Composition Graph](#composition-graph).
 For convenience, you have to provide a short and indicative name (such as BackGround Layer) in the Reference field in the Node Settings of the Graph Inspector.
 When you next save the Composition Graph, the new layer appears automatically in the [Render Schedule](#render-schedule) section of the Graphics Compositor window with the name that you have used as Reference.
-From there, you can control the [layer properties](Compositor-User-Options.md#composition-layer-properties) and specify how to [fill the layer with content](#sub-layers:-adding-content-to-composition-layers).
+From there, you can control the [layer properties](Compositor-User-Options.md#composition-layer-properties) and specify how to [fill the layer with content](#adding-content-to-composition-layers).

 Similarly, to delete a Composition Layer, remove the corresponding Texture 2D property from the [Composition Graph](#composition-graph).

-## Sub-layers: Adding content to Composition Layers
+## Adding content to Composition Layers
 Each Composition Layer can source its content from one or more Sub-layers.
 There are three types of Sub-layer:
 - **Camera Sub-layer:** The source of the content is a Unity Camera.
 You can select which Camera to use in the properties of the Sub-layer.
 - **Video Sub-layer:** The source of the content is a Unity Video Player.
 You can select which Video Player to use in the properties of the Sub-layer.